5afe/safe/specs/change_password/01_main.rst

 - Error messages

   - Wrong current password entered
-  - New password does not meet requirements
+  - New password does not meet `password requirements`_
   - Repeated new password does not match.